webcompat/webcompat.com/CONTRIBUTING.md

 When in doubt, follow the conventions you see used in the source already.

 ### CSS
-We use cssnext as a tool for compiling css
+We use cssnext as a tool for compiling css.

 ```
 This is a CSS transpiler (CSS4+ to CSS3) that allows you to use tomorrow's CSS syntax today.
 It transforms CSS specs that are not already implemented in popular browsers into more compatible CSS.